RayDeeUx/WarbledCompletions/README.md

 - For <c-00adef>Windows</c> and <cg>Android</c> users, the mod will prompt you to open the folder containing your screenshot, because copying images to your clipboard is a lot harder to accomplish than it sounds.
 - For <c-cdcdcd>macOS</c> <c-2e88d6>Seq</c><c-f7a865>uoia</c> (or lower) users, you can hold the <c-2e88d6>SHI</c><c-f7a865>FT</c> key to take a screenshot that gets sent directly to your clipboard.<c>*</c>

 <cy>*: For macOS users, a full game restart may be required, so don't wait until you finish an Extreme Demon to use the screenshot shortcut.
-Every 30 days starting from your first screenshot with WarbledCompletions, macOS will prompt you to give permission to Geometry Dash to "record this computer's screen and audio" via System Preferences.
-The specific commands being run are `screencapture -wxoc -tpng` to copy screenshots to your clipboard and `screencapture -wxo -tpng {fileName}` to send screenshots to the mod's config directory.</c>
+More info [here](https://web.archive.org/web/20240722142149/https://support.apple.com/guide/mac-help/control-access-screen-system-audio-recording-mchld6aa7d23/mac) and [here](https://web.archive.org/web/20240721171349/https://ss64.com/mac/screencapture.html).
+Everything is done on-device.</c>

 Additional credits:
 - nin</c><c-00ff00>X</c><c-0000ff>out</c> for insisting that I re-use his code for saving images on macOS (even though I ended up finding other options)